 Kampong Khleang – The Most Authentic and Least Touristy

 For those seeking a more immersive, off-the-beaten-path experience, Kampong Khleang is the best option.
-Situated 55 km from Siem Reap, it is the largest floating village on Tonlé Sap Lake, home to over 10,000 people living in both stilted and floating houses.
+Situated around 50 km from Siem Reap, it is the largest floating village on Tonlé Sap Lake, home to over 10,000 people living in both stilted and floating houses.

 This Siem Reap floating village is much less commercialized, offering an authentic glimpse into the daily life of its residents.
 Kampong Khleang is known for its self-sufficiency, with schools, markets, and temples scattered throughout the community.
 Smaller canals, once streets, run through the village, providing opportunities to observe local life up close.